Anabolique89/flatsome-css-tricks/README.md

 # Flatsome CSS Tricks and Fixes

-Since a couple of months I am not developing Wordpress websites with Flatsome anymore but today, I have decided to put up a document including the CSS tricks and fixes that I used most during the past years as a farewell gift.
+Since a couple of months I am not developing Wordpress websites with Flatsome anymore but today, I have decided to put up a document including the CSS tricks and fixes that I used most during the past years as a farewell gift for the Flatsome Community.

 <h3>Disclaimer</h3>